SAPhow/SAP.how/_posts/gui-authorizations/2018-03-15-check-for-authorization-errors.md

 ---
-Creation date: 2018-03-15
+title: How to check for authorization errors?
-Author: Vasiliy Kharitonov
+author: Vasiliy Kharitonov
+categories: gui-authorizations
+systems:
+- SAP EWM 9.4
 ---

-# How to check for authorization errors?

 Log of authorization errors can be seen via [SU53 transaction](../../../gui/transactions/su53.md).